segersniels/genmoji/README.md

 curl -sSL https://raw.githubusercontent.com/segersniels/genmoji/master/scripts/install.sh | sudo bash -s /usr/local/bin
 ```

+### Update

+When an update is available, you will see a message in your terminal notifying you that a new version is available.
+To update, run above install script again and you're good to go.

 ### Manual

 1. Download the latest binary from the [releases](https://github.com/segersniels/genmoji/releases/latest) page for your system